 You stay in the endoscopy department or x-ray department until the sedation or anaesthetic wears off.
 You wear an oxygen mask for a short time.
 A nurse then takes you back to your ward.
 You need to stay in hospital overnight or for a few days.

 The stent expands over a couple of days.
-This opens up the food pipe or stomach so that food and drink can pass through again.
+This opens up the bottom of the stomach so that food and drink can pass through to your bowel again.

 Eating and drinking with a stent